cryptomator/siv-mode/README.md

 ## Building

 This is a Maven project.
-To build it, run `mvn clean install`.
+To build it, run `./mvnw clean install`.

 Requires JDK 11.0.3 or newer at build time due to JPMS support.